An Optimal Affine Invariant Smooth Minimization Algorithm: Conclusion

 \section{Conclusion}

+From a practical point of view, the results above offer guidance in the choice of a prox function depending on the geometry of the feasible set $Q$.
+On the theoretical side, these results provide affine invariant descriptions of the complexity of an optimization problem based on both the geometry of the feasible set and of the smoothness of the objective function.
+In our first algorithm, this complexity bound is written in terms of the regularity constant of the polar of the feasible set and the Lipschitz constant of $\nabla f$ with respect to the Minkowski norm.
+In our last two methods, the regularity constant is replaced by a Bregman diameter constructed from an optimal choice of prox.

+When $Q$ is an $\ell_p$ ball, matching lower bounds on iteration complexity for the algorithm in \citep{Nest83} show that these bounds are optimal in terms of target precision, smoothness and problem dimension, up to a polylogarithmic term.

-From a practical point of view, the results above offer guidance in the choice of a prox. function depending on the geometry of the feasible set $Q$.
-On the theoretical side, these results provide affine invariant descriptions of the complexity of the feasible set and of the smoothness of the objective function, written in terms of the regularity constant of the polar of the feasible set and the Lipschitz constant of $\nabla f$ with respect to the Minkowski norm.
-However, while we show that it is possible to formulate an affine invariant implementation of the optimal algorithm in \citep{Nest83}, we do not yet show that this is always a good idea...
-In particular, given our choice of norm the constants $L_Q$ and $D_Q$ are both affine invariant, with $L_Q$ optimal by construction and our choice of prox function minimizing $D_Q$ over all smooth square norms, but this does not mean that our choice of norm (Minkowski) minimizes the product $L_Q \min\{D_Q/2,n\}$, hence that we achieve the best possible bound for the complexity of the smooth algorithm in \citep{Nest83}.
+However, while we show that it is possible to formulate an affine invariant implementation of the optimal algorithm in \citep{Nest83}, we do not yet show that this is always a good idea outside of the $\ell_p$ case...
+In particular, given our choice of norm the constants $L_Q$ and $\Delta_Q$ are both affine invariant, with $L_Q$ optimal by our choice of prox function minimizing $\Delta_Q$ over all smooth square norms.
+However, outside of the cases where $Q$ is an $\ell_p$ ball, this does not mean that our choice of norm (Minkowski gauge of a centrally symmetric feasible set) minimizes the product $L_Q \min\{\Delta_Q/2,n\}$, hence that we achieve the best possible bound for the complexity of the smooth algorithm in \citep{Nest83} and its derivatives.
+Furthermore, while our bounds give clear indications of what an optimal choice of prox should look like, given a choice of norm, this characterization is not constructive outside of special cases like $\ell_p$-balls.